AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/hdfs.md

 >[!NOTE]
 >The HDFS connector is in beta.
 The features and documentation are subject to change.

-Flow Service is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
+Flow Service is used to collect and centralize customer data from various disparate sources to bring into Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

 This tutorial uses the Flow Service API to walk you through the steps to connect a Hadoop Distributed File System (hereinafter referred to as "HDFS") to Experience Platform.